 Shoes and accessories say a lot, but don’t overdo it!
 If you’re uncomfortable in your shoes, your uneasiness will show, so go with heels that are no higher than three inches or wear polished flats.
 Make sure your jewelry isn’t too flashy—you don’t want to distract from the image you’re trying to convey.
 The same goes for makeup, perfume, and hair.

-uring an interview, pay close attention to the office environment so you’ll have a better idea of what to wear on your first day.
-It’s usually better to overdress than to underdress, but if you’re too dressy, you might look stuffy to your coworkers.
+When you preparing for an interview, pay close attention to the office environment so you’ll have a better idea of what to wear on your first day.
+Make sure you’ve got clean shaven legs and it is usually better to overdress than to underdress, but if you’re too dressy, you might look stuffy to your coworkers.

 If your office is more casual, then you have more options, but that also means you have more opportunities to project the wrong look.
 Start with the suit and gradually dress it down—trade the suit pants for more casual slacks or skirt, or swap out the jacket with a more casual top.
 Keep hems of dresses and skirts close to the knees and make sure necklines aren’t too revealing.